Powered by

 For the past few years, Mohammad Iman Hussain, a ragpicker residing in the HMT area slum colony in North Srinagar, has been diligently performing this noble work.
 Working long hours, often beyond 11 or 12 hours a day, Iman supports his family of five on the income he earns from collecting rags.

-Riding on their three-wheeled bicycle trikes, equipped with bins to hold their collected trash, these unsung heroes roam the bustling city streets, picking up discarded items like aluminum cans, cardboard containers, and plastic bottles.
+Riding on their three-wheeled bicycle trunks, equipped with bins to hold their collected trash, these unsung heroes roam the bustling city streets, picking up discarded items like aluminum cans, cardboard containers, and plastic bottles.
 Their diligent efforts ensure that such waste does not end up polluting the picturesque landscapes of Kashmir.

 Three-wheeled bike rickshaw with a container at the back that rag pickers use to carry the trash./Three-Wheeled Trash Carriage: The Essential Vehicle for Rag Pickers.
 Photo Credit: Seerat Bashir/Ground Report